controversies-of-science/science-collective/README.md

 3. Establishing a process which can over time help people to think about science claims at a higher, more critical level.

-4. Creating a space for critique of scientific theories and science journalism.
+4. Creating a space for critique of scientific theories and science journalism, in order to transform from people who are **subject to** science claims, to people who can treat science claims **as objects**.

 | [![The 5 Stages of the Mind](https://github.com/controversies-of-science/science-collective/blob/master/images/controversy-card-the-5-stages-of-the-mind.jpg)](https://www.controversiesofscience.com/the-5-stages-of-the-mind/worldview/card) | [![Why Critique Science](https://github.com/controversies-of-science/science-collective/blob/master/images/controversy-card-why-critique-science.jpg)](https://www.controversiesofscience.com/critique-science/worldview/card) |
 |:---:|:---:|